A website without persuasive copywriting is just a brochure that eats your marketing budget.

-If you’ve ever Googled “how much does website copywriting cost,” you’ve probably seen everything from $100 blog posts to $15,000 website content overhauls.
+If you’ve ever Googled pricing for website copywriting services, then you've seen the circus.
+Quotes swing from $100 for a blog post to $15,000 for a full website rewrite.

 Professional copywriting services can range from a few hundred dollars for a freelance writer to tens of thousands for a full agency-led project scope.